-Ginger Glazed Baked Mahi Mahi is an easy, healthy, and tasty.
-Serve this Mahi Mahi with cooked rice and broccoli and you have a fantastic complete meal!
+This Ginger Glazed Baked Mahi Mahi recipe is easy, healthy, and tasty.
+Serve this Mahi Mahi with cooked rice and broccoli to have a fantastic complete meal!

 This super easy fish dish has a bit of Asian flair to it.
 Orange adds a citrus zing to the darker flavors of soy sauce and the spice o the ginger.
 It’s a classic combination.
 The glaze couldn’t possibly get any easier.
 Just mix it together in a bowl and pour it over the fish.
 Now that’s my kind of dinner!

 I love the flavor of mahi mahi!
 It is very lean and has a sweeter flavor than most other fish.
 It has a fairly firm texture that breaks into very nice moist large flakes.
-However if you cant find any mahi mahi at your local store any firm white fish will work like cod, halibut, bass, grouper, and snapper.
-With that many options there’s sure to be something in your area.
+However if you cant find any mahi mahi at your local store any firm white fish will work like cod, halibut, bass, grouper, and snapper for this recipe.
+With that many options, there’s sure to be something in your area.
 The same directions and cooking times should apply.
 Just be aware that cooking time on fish depends on how thick it is so keep an eye on it!
 Fish is done when it flakes easily with a fork.